mrolak203/RandomWiki/README.md

 # RandomWiki
-Opens a random wikipedia article
+Opens a random wikipedia article in a user specified language or category

 ## Usage